The Bench Report

 Volume 772: debated on Wednesday 3 September 2025

-Shape our next episode or article!
+Shape our next episode!
 Get in touch with an issue important to you - Producer Tom will grab another coffee and start the research!

 Email us: thebenchreportuk@gmail.com